Secure Semantic Communication over Wiretap Channels: Rate-Distortion-Equivocation Tradeoff: Introduction

 In this article, we study the same model that we presented at the conference \cite{kozlov2024}.
-Compared to \cite{kozlov2024}, in this work, we present extended results, including tighter secrecy capacity term in the converse, tighter achievability bound, which supports Case 1 and Case 2 of the encoder output (see problem statement in Section~\ref{sec:problem} for definitions of Case 1 and Case 2) and improved numerical results which also append the binary case of source and channel.
+Compared to \cite{kozlov2024}, in this work, we present extended results, including { the generalization to not necessarily degraded wiretap channel,} tighter secrecy capacity terms in the converse, tighter achievability bound, which supports { $R_k \geq 0$,} Case 1 and Case 2 of the encoder output (see problem statement in Section~\ref{sec:problem} for definitions of Case 1 and Case 2) and improved numerical results which also append the binary case of the source and channel.
 We compare our results with some of the previous works and show that our results generalises some of them.
 We also provide a detailed discussion and comparison of the results.

 The paper is organised as follows.
 In Section~\ref{sec:problem}, we rigorously describe the problem at hand and present some supplementary results from the rate-distortion theory.
 Section~\ref{sec:converse-result} and Section~\ref{sec:ach-result} present the main results of this paper, describing the fundamental limits of our model: converse and achievable bounds on the rate-distortion-equivocation region.
-Section~\ref{sec:gauss-and-binary} is dedicated to reduced results for the cases of the Gaussian and Bernoulli (binary) distributed sources and channels.
+Section~\ref{sec:gauss-and-binary} is dedicated to reduced results for the cases of the Gaussian and Bernoulli (binary) sources and channels.
 This section also contains a numerical evaluation of rate-distortion-equivocation trade-offs.
 Section~\ref{sec:conclusion} concludes this work.
-This paper also contains Appendix~\ref{appendix:eqv-ineq} to support some elements of the achievability proof.
+This paper also {has supplementary material consisting of }Appendix~\ref{appendix:cardinality}{-\ref{appendix:mi-term}} to support some elements of the { converse and} achievability proofs.